steadylearner/prop-passer/README.md

  1. It is minified to save your time to do the same.
  2. `P` and `share` to help you copy and paste props from existing components.(You can use them instead of manually writing prop objects instead.)
+ 3. The main image is made by [Steadylearner](https://www.steadylearner.com).
- 3. This will be the last major update for prop-passer API.
+ 4. This will be the last major update for prop-passer API.

 ___